heapybruh/OBSify/README.md

-# OBSify - HTML Spotify Widget for OBS written in Python
+# OBSify - Spotify Widget for OBS written in HTML and Python

 ## Introducing OBSify
-OBSify is a Python App that shows Spotify Widget in HTML Website!
+OBSify is a Script that checks which song is being played in your Spotify Client and creates a Spotify Widget inside a .html file by using HTML & Python!

 ## How to use?
 1. Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/)